ngtmuzi/node-samba-client/README.md

   domain: 'WORKGROUP', // not required
   maxProtocol: 'SMB3', // not required
-  maskCmd: true, // not required, defaults to false });
+  maskCmd: true, // not required, defaults to false
+  timeout: 30, // not required, smbclient's param, secounds of task timeout
+  execTimeout: 30000, // not required, execa's param, milliseconds of process timeout });

 // send a file